teeteeteeteetee/pterodactyl-egg-tmodloader1.4/README.md

 # pterodactyl-egg-tmodloader

-literally fixed this because https://github.com/parkervcp/eggs/tree/master/game_eggs/terraria/tmodloader which didnt work due to the new tmodloader update
+temporary fix because of https://github.com/parkervcp/eggs/tree/master/game_eggs/terraria/tmodloader which didnt work due to the new tmodloader update

 mods and world files will be saved in tModLoader folder